Prosocial Norm Emergence in Multiagent Systems: Results: Testing the Hypotheses

 The Hypothesis H\fsub{dynamic} states that \framework adapts to environmental changes---changes in traffic flow through an intersection.
+The corresponding null hypothesis indicates that \framework does not adapt to environmental changes.
 In this experiment, we start with a fixed traffic flow distribution where the north-south orientation has 30\% higher traffic than the east-west orientation, let it converge, and then reverse the pattern (that is, the east-west orientation ends up with 30\% more traffic).
 Doing so helps us determine whether norms learned in one setting persist when the traffic changes.

 To test Hypothesis H\fsub{dynamic}, we (1) measure root mean square deviation (RMSD) of average utility in a sliding window of 1,000 ticks, computed as RMSD\fsub{t} = $\sqrt{\dfrac{\Sigma_{t=1}^{n} (x_i - \bar{x})^2}{n-1}}$, where $t$ is the current tick; $x_t$ is the utility in the current tick; $\bar{x}$ is the average utility in the current sliding window; and $n$ is the window size, and (2) perform a two-sample Kolmogorov-Smirnov (KS) test on successive sliding windows.